BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Store a copy of the descriptor in your encrypted cloud notes.

-**Optional Resilience Improvement: Backup Sparrow Wallet.** You may choose to also backup your Sparrow wallet, particularly if you decided to put a password on the wallet.
+**Optional Resilience Improvement: Backup Sparrow Wallet.** You may choose to also backup your Sparrow wallet, to improve resilience, particularly for heirs and executors[^sparrowbackup].

 **Transaction Coordinator Instructions:**